Wil Myers Player Props: Reds vs. Cardinals

 Wil Myers At The Plate

-- Myers has three doubles, three home runs and 12 walks while hitting .189.
+- Myers is hitting .189 with three doubles, three home runs and 12 walks.

-- In 35 games played this season, he has gone deep in two of them.
+- He has gone deep in two of 35 games played this year, and in 2.1% of his plate appearances.

-- In seven games this season (20.0%), Myers has picked up an RBI, including two games with multiple runs batted in.
+- Myers has driven in a run in seven games this year (20.0%), including two games with multiple runs batted in.

-- In seven of 35 games this season, he has scored, including multiple runs once.
+- He has scored at least once seven times this season (20.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.